 - Kill It with Fire: They use this to hunt mammoths, coupled with Disney Villain Death.

 - Made of Iron: And how.
-They could take a direct charge from a woolly rhino and leave with a few broken ribs.
+They could take a direct charge from a woolly rhino and leave with only a few broken ribs.
 They were thicker and hardier than our species of homo, and were found with injuries consistent with rodeo clowns.

 - Medieval Stasis: Compared to Cro-Magnons, they are slow to adopt new technologies and adapt to changes, which is leading them to extinction.